Frequently Asked Questions

 Additionally, improvement districts use tax exempt financing, which often enables public infrastructure to be built for less than if a private entity developed it.
 Improvement districts also allow for a perpetual maintenance entity and can collect assessments on the tax rolls, which ensures that properties will continue to be maintained at a high-level long term.

-The WVID has historically overseen the construction of many of the large roadways and other major infrastructure within the district.
+WVID has historically overseen the construction of many of the large roadways and other major infrastructure within the district.
 However, due to changing market conditions the district has achieved considerable cost savings recently by partnering with the master developer to construct public infrastructure projects.

 WVID staff works with the master developer on a case-by-case basis to identify which projects are best suited to be handled by the developer or the district.
-Privatizing the bid process for some projects allows the developers to negotiate with contractors, resulting in a substantial cost savings for the district.
+Privatizing the bid process for some projects allows the developers to negotiate with contractors, resulting substantial cost savings for the district.
 Once constructed, the ownership of the infrastructure transfers from the developer to the WVID or to the City of North Port or Sarasota County, which is then responsible for future maintenance.

 The development and construction of Downtown Wellen is being 100% funded by the master developer, Wellen Park LLLP.
 Once Downtown Wellen is completed, the WVID is responsible for maintaining its roads, pathways and the Grand Lake.